The Porcelain Armor and the Question of Power

 Imagine a young man who has just started a new job.
 He is brilliant, but he stays quiet in meetings, afraid that his ideas aren't "sharp" enough.
 That night, he dreams he is standing at a podium.
 As he opens his mouth to speak, his front teeth simply slide out and click against the microphone.

 In this case, the dream isn't a prophecy of failure.
 It is a reflection of his internal tension.
 His subconscious is highlighting the gap between his desire to impress and his fear of being seen as "toothless" or incompetent.
-Once he acknowledges this fear, the dreams usually transform or vanish, replaced perhaps by symbols of guidance, like Dreaming of Dogs.
+Once he acknowledges this fear, the dreams usually transform or vanish, replaced perhaps by symbols of guidance, like dogs.

 ---